wp-plugins/medicare-quote-widget/readme.txt

 == Installation ==

-Upload the Medicare Quote Widget plugin to your blog, and activate it.
+Upload the Medicare Quote Widget plugin to your blog, and activate it in the plugins section.

 Go to Appearance/widgets to add the Medicare Quote Widget to your blog.
+You can drag it from "Available Widgets" to your widget area.

 == Frequently Asked Questions ==

 How do I find out more information about Medicare?

-You can go to www.medicare.gov to learn more about the Medicare program.
+You can go to www.medicare.gov or www.ehealthmedicare.com to learn more about the Medicare program.

 == Changelog ==

-So far, no changes have been made to the Medicare Quote Widget plugin.
+Added assets 4/24/2013

 == Upgrade Notice ==